 If you read the title of this post and got a shiver down your spine, a racing heart, or a tightness in your body, you’re not alone.
-Many students are afraid to approach professors, Build Relationships with Admissions Officers and other personnel of the college.
-I totally understand your pain, but if you don’t work through the fear, you’re going to miss out on the opportunity to learn something important and to make a positive impression,
+Many students are afraid to approach professors, admissions officers and other personnel of the college.
+I totally understand your pain, but if you don’t work through the fear, you’re going to miss out on the opportunity to learn something important and to make a positive impression.

 I wrote a post on why applicants need to build relationships with college admissions officers and others at the college in order to stand out.